xprgroupcorporation/xprgroupcorporation/README.md

 This GitHub represents **XPR Group Corp.™** & Operated by **XPR Studio™** our main branch focused on digital products & online systems.
 Think of this as our **main public workspace, experiment playground and portfolio**, where ideas are turned into real products.

 🚧 We are currently a growing startup, actively building and expanding.

-With one goal:
-*Create things that stand out and actually make an impact.*
+> Some projects start as experiments.
+> Some experiments turn into systems.
+> Some systems change everything.
+**Welcome to the XPR.**

 ## ✨ What is “XPR”?
 Our core values & Philosophy